MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/explore-samples.md

 5. Place the model as described in [Place and manipulate 3D models](manipulate-models.md), and then size, rotate, move, or lift the model.

 6. Add notes as described in [Add a note to your 3D model](add-note.md).
-Notes made on sample models aren't saved when you close Dynamics 365 Product Visualize or replace the model.
+Notes added on sample models aren't saved when you close Dynamics 365 Product Visualize or replace the model.

     > [!TIP]
     > If you want to see dimensions for the model, enable the **Product dimensions** feature.
 To enable this feature, see [Enable product dimensions](product-dimensions.md).
 After enabling the feature, tap **Dimensions** at the bottom of the screen to see the dimensions for the 3D model.<br><br>Preview features are experimental features that provide access to new innovations that the Dynamics 365 Product Visualize team is working on.